vprash360/Sales-Scorecard/README.md

-Sales Scorecard Dashboard

-Executive dashboard to show closed-won, current pipeline, reps’ performance, or regional managers’ abilities.

-Abstract:

-Sales scorecards are great tools for keeping your sales reps accountable, evaluating your sales process, identifying top performers, and creating healthy competition.

-Introduction:

-The aim of the project is to build an executive dashboard to show closed-won, current pipeline, reps’ performance, or regional manager’s ability and more to enable their success.
-The development of a dashboard which illustrates that Key Performance Indicators (KPI’s) can speed up this process and to help them improve their performance, so you want to break down the elements of your sales process that a rep is responsible for, and measure each piece of it.
+To build an executive dashboard to show closed-won, current pipeline, reps’ performance, or regional managers’ ability  and more to enable their success.

+“How my company is doing?”
+“Where we are losing money?”
+Where we are earning good?”
+While metrics are important in every aspect of business, they’re especially critical in sales.
+Sales leaders can’t use their intuition to guide their decisions -- not only are they dealing with a huge amount of information, the risk of failure is too high.
+Every sales leader wants to go granular level of data to know insights.
+Metric can be changed according to the stage of business or the product.
+Each metric or report should answer one specific question that is useful to take further action, impact.

+It was started by identifying which components of the process we can influence:

+•	What we're selling
+•	Where we're selling
+•	How we're selling
+•	Revenue and Profit

+The main source of the data was from application built on Salesforce.
+The dashboard was created on PowerBI as BI tool.
+The ETL part of the project was also handled through PowerBI only.

+I have uploaded the snapshot and a whitepaper to explain the dashboard further.